 After you've entered all the required information click Save.

-Learn more about Intacct SSO at the Intacct Developer Community.
+Learn more about Intacct SSO in the Sage Intacct Community.

 Once you have enabled SSO for your Intacct account, you must then enable SSO settings in each user account.